-This section summarizes some of the main U.S. federal income tax consequences of owning units of the trust.
 This section is current as of the date of this prospectus.
 Tax laws and interpretations change frequently, and these summaries do not describe all of the tax consequences to all taxpayers.
 For example, these summaries generally do not describe your situation if you are a corporation, a non-U.S. person, a broker/dealer, or other investor with special circumstances.
 In addition, this section does not describe your state, local or foreign tax consequences.